This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Giving gifts and donations is also an indivisible part of the festival.
 For those looking to acquire gifts for their loved ones, Emiratis are accustomed to taking advantage of the Eid offers as they become available.
 Eid gift-giving is a tried and true tradition between Emirati families and friends as a sign of affection.
 Children are also given sweets, gifts or money as a token.
 It is also customary to give zakat al-Fitr to the needy so that everyone can celebrate the festival with gaiety.

-The Emirati children celebrate Hagg Al-Layla where they dress in their best clothes and go around their neighbours’ houses to recite songs and poems.
+The Emirati children celebrate Hagg Al-Layla, dressing in their best clothes and going around their neighbours’ houses to recite songs and poems.
 In return, the neighbours reward them with various sweets and nuts that they will put in their traditional cloth bags.

 https://imagevars.gulfnews.com/2017/5/9/1_16a08407bd3.2024648_1698635728_16a08407bd3_large.jpg